IATA-Cargo/ONE-Record/working_draft/API/docs/access-control.md

+**Rules and recommendations related to Access Control Lists:**
+- No Access Control Lists on property level.
+- Accessors MUST be added on LogisticsObject level

 In ONE Record, access to resources could be handled by using Access Control Lists (ACLs) stored in the backend systems of the ONE Record Servers and defined using the [Web Access Control standard from W3C](https://www.w3.org/wiki/WebAccessControl).

 ## Web Access Control